hugoassisj/geneticAlgorithm/README.md

     -   Tournament with 50% of probability.

-3. Crossover: 1 cutoff point per variable; iv.
-Mutation: bit flip.
+3. Crossover: 1 cutoff point per variable;

+4. Mutation: bit flip;

->   v.
-Others operators are free to use.
+5. Others operators are free to use.

 Define the values of the hyper-parameters *pc* and *pm* or make a dynamic adjustment of them.
 The computational budget is 10,000 fitness function